FICTION

 You Came for Goodbye

-By Rajeev Prasad in Issue Eleven, October 2023
+by Rajeev Prasad in Issue Eleven, October 2023

 Lightning flashes in the grainy dusk and your silhouette freezes, oddly contorted, on Nora's motel door.
 You glance back at the serpentine formation of tiny drones creating a ladder of low-pressure pockets, drawing moisture from faraway mountain ranges.
 Pretty soon the tempest will release the rain, every last drop.